postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 uid: sample-cache-4
 ---

-# Caching example: cache key for external types
+# Caching example, step 4: cache key for external types

 [!metalama-project-buttons .]

 In the preceding article, we introduced the concept of generating cache keys for custom types by implementing the `ICacheKey` interface.
 We created an aspect that implements this interface automatically for all the fields or properties of a custom class annotated with the `[CacheKeyMember]` attribute.

 However, two issues remain with this approach.
 Firstly, how do we handle types for which we don't have the source code?
 Secondly, what if the user of this aspect tries to include an item whose type is not supported?
-We would like our aspect to report an error in such scenarios, instead of using the `ToString` method.
+We are now adding two requirements to our aspect:

+1. Add a mechanism to generate a cache key for externally-defined types, and
+2. Report an error when the aspect's user attempts to include an unsupported type in the cache key.

 ## ICacheKeyBuilder

-To address these challenges, we have introduced the concept of _cache key builders_ - objects capable of building a cache key for another object.
+To address these challenges, we have introduced the concept of _cache key builders_ -- objects capable of building a cache key for another object.
 We define the `ICacheKeyBuilder` interface as follows:

 [!metalama-file ICacheKeyBuilder.cs]

 The generic type parameter in the interface represents the relevant object type.
-A benefit of using a generic parameter is that we can generate the cache key without casting value-typed values into an `object`.
+The benefit of using a generic parameter is performance: we can generate the cache key without boxing value-typed values into an `object`.

 For instance, here is an implementation for `byte[]`: